 Deciding on a career is an important decision and it is natural to feel confused or even stressed out about it.
-One popular method that is used by many people is a career assessment test.
+One popular method that is used by many people is a career aptitude test, or assessment test.
 These tests help to suggest fields and types of jobs that the person would most likely enjoy and find rewarding in the long term too.
 A secondary aspect of the career assessment quiz is to help people learn more about their strengths, weaknesses, and interests.

-Career assessment quizzes use many factors to determine compatible job types for people.
+Career aptitude quizzes use many factors to determine compatible job types for people.
 Most commonly, they ask people about their skills, values, likes or dislikes, and their abilities.
 By measuring the strongest and weakest areas in each of these categories, the test can deliver more compatible and accurate results.
 Keep in mind that there are various types of career tests, such as aptitude (or skill) tests, personality tests, or tests based mostly on interests.

-Interest Tests
+Interest Tests - Job Aptitude Test

 Interest tests focus on a person’s values or interests to discover where their passions lie.
 When taking the test, people have to rate their interest in different career choices.
 While this is a great way of ascertaining how enjoyable a field might be for an individual, the interest test method does not account for skill levels.
+Here is a list of a few different career aptitude Tests:

-6. A Simple Interest Assessment
+4. A Simple Interest Assessment

-9. The O*NET Interest Online Survey
+6. The O*NET Interest Online Survey

-Aptitude/Skill Tests
+Aptitude/Skill Tests - Career Aptitude Test

 14. A Transferable Skills Test